 “I can just Kickstarter to pay for all the setup costs, can’t I?
-I don’t have to do what you did with War Co.
+Do I have to do what you did with War Co?
 I can get them to pay for my prototyping and art!”

 Maybe.
 It’s just incredibly unlikely.
 Take a look at successful Kickstarters over $2,500 and tell me how many of them do not have the majority of their art done by the time they go to Kickstarter.
 Your game needs to be 90-99% done before you go to Kickstarter.
 Your game needs to play well, look beautiful, you need to have an audience, and you need to keep just a little wiggle room for your Kickstarter backers.